noir-lang/noir/docs/docs/concepts/advanced/data_structures/trees.md

 Once inserted into this tree, a leaf's value can never be modified.
 We enforce this, to prevent linkability of transactions.
 If an observer sees that 'tx A' inserted a leaf and 'tx B' modified that leaf, then the observer knows these two transactions are related in some way.
 This is a big 'no no' if we want to ensure privacy.

 So, if an app needs to edit a private state variable (which will be represented by one or more leaves in the tree), it may do so in a manner inspired by [zerocash](http://zerocash-project.org/media/pdf/zerocash-extended-20140518.pdf).
-(See Nullifier Tree, further down this page).
+(See [Nullifier Tree](#nullifier-tree)).
 This allows the leaf to be 'nullified' and a new leaf value inserted into the next empty position in the tree, in a way which prevents observers from linking the old and new leaves.

 <Image img={require("/img/private-data-tree.png")} />